lucastanger/traffic-analysis/README.md

 # License :page_facing_up:

-This project is licensed under the **MIT License** - see the [LICENSE.MD](https://github.com/lucastanger/traffic-analysis/blob/main/LICENSE) file for details
+This project is licensed under the **GPL-3.0 License** - see the [LICENSE.MD](https://github.com/lucastanger/traffic-analysis/blob/main/LICENSE) file for details